scala-js/scala-js-dom/README.md

 - Any type which is a Javascript type (e.g. you can `instanceof` in javascipt) should be a Scala `class`; any other interface which isn't a Javascript type should be a `trait`.
 - Read-only members should be `def`, and not-directly-instantiable classes should have `private` constructors.
 - `org.scalajs.dom` contains DOM class/member stubs, while `org.scalajs.dom.extensions` contains implicit conversions and useful Scala types (e.g. `Color`) to make usage of the DOM more idiomatic Scala.

+Apart from `Color`, Scala-js-dom contains some useful helpers in `org.scalajs.dom.extensions` that serve no purpose other than to make your use of the DOM more pleasant.
+Examples include the `Ajax.get` and `Ajax.post` methods which let you avoid messing with `dom.XMLHttpRequest` directly, or `KeyCodes` which provides a nice list of the keycodes that result from pressing various keys on the keyboard.

 Usage
 -----